teofilosalgado/hsk-worksheet-generator/README.md

     --input csv_file_path="../output/hsk_1.csv"
 ```

-The resulting PDF file should look like this:
+The resulting file should look like this:

 ![Sample of the resulting PDF](./sample.png)